redis/node-redis/docs/v3-to-v4.md

 ### No Auto Connect

-In V4, the client will not be auto connected to the server, you need to run `.connect()` before any command, or you will receive error `ClientClosedError: The client is closed`.
+In V4, the client does not automatically connect to the server, you need to run `.connect()` before any command, or you will receive error `ClientClosedError: The client is closed`.

 ```typescript
 import { createClient } from 'redis';